sofia-silvosa/Query-Theory/README.md

 how the Loop & Merge feature works in both the aspect-listing and rating blocks of our task.

-# These rating blocks get to the root of aspect-listing’s power: after a participant lists their thoughts, you can retrieve each thought one-at-a-time and ask follow-up questions about it
+These rating blocks get to the root of aspect-listing’s power: after a participant lists their thoughts, you can retrieve each thought one-at-a-time and ask follow-up questions about it

+<br><br>
 # Loop-and-Merge

 Aspect-listing relies on **Loop & Merge** functionality.